Hochschild Cohomology of the Fukaya Category via Floer Cohomology with Coefficients: The non-monotone case

-which is cohomologically unital and extends the module action of $\CF^*_R((\bL, \mathbf{b}), (\bL, \mathbf{b}))^\op$ on $\LMF[(\bL, \mathbf{b}), \lambda]$. \end{proposition} \begin{proof} The map is defined by the same schematic diagrams and sign twist as in \cref{defTheta}.
-The pseudoholomorphic curves being counted are of the same form as those defining the $A_\infty$-operations, and the fact that $\Theta$ is an $A_\infty$-algebra homomorphism is proved by the same form of argument as the $A_\infty$-relations on the category (as in \cref{propThetaHom}), so no foundations beyond \cref{MonAss}\ref{ass1b} are needed.
-The fact that $\Theta$ extends the module action follows directly from its definition, as in \cref{lemThetaModuleAction}.
-Cohomological unitality is a consequence of \cref{propThmBp} if one is willing to make \cref{MonAss}\ref{ass2b}, or of the argument suggested in \cref{rmkRingUnitality} if not. \end{proof}
+\end{Proposition} \begin{proof} The map is defined by the same schematic diagrams and sign twist as in Definition~\ref{defTheta}.
+The pseudoholomorphic curves being counted are of the same form as those defining the $A_\infty$-operations, and the fact that $\Theta$ is an $A_\infty$-algebra homomorphism is proved by the same form of argument as the $A_\infty$-relations on the category (as in Proposition~\ref{propThetaHom}), so no foundations beyond Assumption~\ref{MonAss}\,\ref{ass1b} are needed.
+Compared with the monotone case, there is one new type of degeneration that can occur, namely formation of a boundary bubble carrying no marked points.
+This corresponds to bubbling off of $\mu^0$ terms, which are all multiples of the unit by the assumption that the Lagrangians carry weak bounding cochains.
+So these degenerations cancel out by strict unitality of the $A_\infty$-operations.